-Notwithstanding the delegation thresholds established herein, the Director does not delegate any of the following actions to chief judges or federal public defenders, and they must be forwarded to the Procurement Executive (PE) for coordination and response:
+This general delegation to chief judges and federal public defenders does not include any of the following actions, which must be forwarded to the Procurement Executive (PE) for coordination and response:

 - responses to protests at any level; - decisions on disputes arising out of, or pertaining to, procurement actions; or - ratifications of unauthorized procurement actions above delegated limits.
 See also: § 160 (Ratification).